elacuesta/scrapy-playwright-cloud-example/README.md

 }
 ```

-* `TWISTED_REACTOR`: `scrapy-playwright` will only function with the `asyncio`-based Twisted reactor
-* `DOWNLOAD_HANDLERS`: tells Scrapy to use the library's download handler to process requests
-* `PLAYWRIGHT_LAUNCH_OPTIONS`: the Docker image will be executed by a non-root user,
+* `PLAYWRIGHT_LAUNCH_OPTIONS`: the process within the Docker container will be
+    executed by a user different from the one who built the image, the path to
-    and hence the path to the browser executable needs to be set explicitly.
+    the browser executable needs to be set explicitly.

 ### Build and deploy